-Studio Statesboro Vodcast - Wednesday, March 26, 2008
+Studio Statesboro Vodcast - Monday June 02, 2008

 The Georgia Southern football team took the practice fields at Beautiful Eagle Creek Thursday to kick off their first fall camp after officially joining the Sun Belt Conference.